noriakis/software/docs/wcGeneSummary/03-metacyc_manual.md

 #> [1] "gg"
 ```

 For plotting the network, query column must be specified if plotting the query with the word information.
-In this example, the connection between query and text is not shown because `queryPlot` is FALSE.

 ```r